Crown Regency Hotel and Towers

-The Crown Regency Hotel and Towers is a hotel complex in Cebu City, Philippines.
-The main building, the 45-storey Fuente Tower 1, is one of the taller hotel buildings in the country at about 160 m.
-It used to be the tallest building in Cebu City until it was eclipsed in 2015 by the first tower of Horizons 101, which stood at 178 m.
+The Crown Regency Hotel and Towers is a large hotel complex located near Osmeña Boulevard, Cebu City, Philippines.
+It was constructed around 2005, and officially opened to the public in 2008, with a subsequent renovation sometime after it opened.

+The main building, the 45-storey Fuente Tower 1, is one of the tallest hotel buildings in the country, at about 160 m in height.
+It used to be the tallest building in Cebu City before being eclipsed by Horizons 101 Tower 1, which stands at 178 m in height, in 2015.

-The top 38th of the hotel tower feature an amusement facility which includes a flat roller coaster utilizing a tilting vehicle that runs around the edge of the building as well as an activity of strolling around the edge of the building with the protection of safety harnesses.
-There are also two high-speed scenic elevators (as well as two high-speed elevators opposite them with traditional enclosed cabs) going from the building's 18th floor (Sky Lobby) all the way up to the 38th floor.
-The scenic elevators provide a great view of the rest of uptown Cebu City to the north.
+The 38th floor of the main tower features an amusement facility with a flat roller coaster utilizing a tilting vehicle that runs around the edge of the building, as well as an activity similar to the CN Tower EdgeWalk.
+Two high-speed scenic elevators (as well as two high-speed elevators opposite them with traditional enclosed cabs) grant guests access to both the building's 18th floor (Sky Lobby), and the 38th floor, which provide a great view of the rest of uptown Cebu City.